mmezzavilla/RFSoC_SDR_MM/README.md

 - Put the latest version of the RFSoC4x2 FPGA image files from [here](https://github.com/ali-rasteh/RFSoC_SDR/tree/main/vivado/sounder_fr3_if_ddr4_mimo_4x2/builds) in your project folder beside the python scritps.
 You only need to transfer `.bit` and `.hwh` files.
 Please don't transfer the `.xsa` along with the other two files because it causes a kind of conflict in loading the image.

-## Steps to prepare the host computer for the experiments
+## Steps to prepare the host computer for doing experiments
 *  First, clone the repository in your host computer.
 *  Then, we create a virtual environment.
 The command below will create an environment named `env`,